 There isn’t a single theme, message, or allegory in this movie that the Kendricks don’t make sure to hammer down viewers’ throats as hard as they possibly can, and it’s honestly pretty hilarious.
 The opening scene literally pairs old war footage with absurdly overwrought narration explaining the movie’s entire meaning, particularly how soldiers use war rooms to—and I quote—“look at what the enemy was doing, then begin putting together the resources and a plan to fight against them”, and how “very few of us know how to fight the right way” (cue the sappy, overbearing music swells).
 All of which is supposed to relate to the “power of prayer” and whatnot.
 You do the math.

 Even if you go into War Room completely blind, you’ll still pretty much know everything that’s going to happen in it within the first 10 minutes.
 Tony Jordan is a successful pharmaceutical salesman who’s verbally abusive to his realtor wife, Elizabeth, seriously negligent of his daughter Danielle, and even on the verge of having an affair.
-(The film’s trailer opens with him complementing Danielle’s skill at jumping rope, but that doesn’t even happen until its final stretch, way after he’s flipped from “bad Tony” to “good Tony”.)
+(The trailer opens with him complementing Danielle’s skill at jumping rope, but that doesn’t even happen until the film’s final stretch, way after he’s flipped from “bad Tony” to “good Tony”.)